-- $100,000 per year to the Department of Health and Human Services for data collection and reporting;
+- $100,000 per year to the Department of Public Safety for data collection and reporting;

-- 6% to the DHHS for a public education campaign about the health and safety risks of alcohol, tobacco, cannabis, and other substances;
+- 29% to DHHS for evidence-based, voluntary substance abuse, education, and treatment programs and a public education campaign about the health and safety risks of alcohol, tobacco, cannabis, and other substances;

 - 5% for law enforcement and first responders for Drug Recognition Experts and ARIDE training and for responding to drug overdoses; and

 - the remaining 33% to the General Fund.

 - Until 2023, each cannabis business applicant (other than labs) must have at least one director, officer, or partner who has been a New Hampshire resident for at least three years.

 - Until January 2023, an individual may not have a controlling interest in more than three cannabis establishments at any one time.
 After that, no person may have a controlling interest in more than 20% of operational cultivation facilities, product manufacturers, or retail stores, and no person may have a controlling interest in more than 50% of testing labs.
 (There is an exception for if they have an interest in three businesses of one type.)